ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Note that an IPv6 address specified with a scope (e.g. `2001:db8:4920:e29d:a420:7461:7073:0a%en0`) is equivalent to `WithIPv6Address` with an unscoped address and `WithInterface ` together.

-An Endpoint cannot have multiple identifiers of a same type set.
-That is, an endpoint cannot have two IP addresses specified.
+An Endpoint MUST NOT be configured with multiple identifiers of a same type set.
+For example, an endpoint cannot have two IP addresses specified.
 Two separate IP addresses are represented as two Endpoint Objects.
 If a Preconnection specifies a Remote Endpoint with a specific IP address set, it will only establish Connections to that IP address.
 If, on the other hand, the Remote Endpoint specifies a hostname